 Your Baby at 33 Weeks Pregnant

 Quick study.
 Your baby's brain is still developing rapidly as her five senses get ready for the world outside the womb.
 At this point, she can see the liquid world around her, feel sensation when she grabs a toe or sucks on a finger, taste the amniotic fluid, and hear your heartbeat.
-There's no air in the amniotic sac to carry scent, but if there were, she'd be able to smell her environment.
+There's no air in the amniotic sac to carry scent, but if there were, she'd be able to smell her surrounding environment.

-Head first.
+Heads up.
 Because of tremendous brain growth, your baby's head circumference has increased by nearly half an inch just this week.

 Your Pregnancy at 33 Weeks